DefectDojo-Inc/Documentation/proprietary_plugins/02_pro/smart_upload.md

 ## Smart Upload

 Smart upload is a specialized importer that ingests reports from [infrastructure scanning tools](#supported-tools).
 The intelligence in this import vehicle comes from the ability to [match incoming findings with existing products based on the hosts of endpoints](#how-are-findings-matched) discovered during the scan.
-Findings that are not matched with an existing product will be converted to an "Unassigned Finding" object that is separate from other findings and place in a [product placement](#product-placement) queue.
+Findings that are not matched with an existing product will be converted to an "Unassigned Finding" object that is separate from other findings and placed in a [product placement](#product-placement) queue.
 This separation is vital for ensuring that these unassigned findings do not have an impact on metrics and reports.

 ### Using Smart Upload